 The movie that Kevin watches on video tape is not a real film, but footage specially created.
-It was called "Angels With Filthy Souls."
+It was called "Angels With Filthy Souls".
 Along with other similar era references in the movie, this is a play upon the movie Angels with Dirty Faces (1938) starring James Cagney.

-According to Chris Columbus during an interview with Alec Baldwin on Baldwin's podcast Here's the Thing, John Heard was unhappy about working on the film, feeling that the film was going to be terrible.
+According to Chris Columbus, during an interview with Alec Baldwin, on Baldwin's podcast "Here's the Thing", John Heard was unhappy about working on the film, feeling that the film was going to be terrible.
 However, upon seeing the finished film and its subsequent success, Heard apologized to Columbus when they were shooting his scenes on the film's sequel, having broken character before his first take to tell Columbus.
-The director says he still had footage of Heard's apology on video-tape.
+Columbus says he still had footage of Heard's apology on video tape.